Skip to main content

 • Resolving disputes about whether a delivery was made

-• Quality checking — making sure arrangements look good when they arrive
+• Quality checking — making sure arrangements look right when they arrive

 When deliveries don’t go to plan